pakoito/RustyAndroid/README.md

 *In case you're on an OSX, on step 3 your configure command is*

     ../configure --host=x86_64-apple-darwin --target=arm-linux-androideabi --android-cross-path="$ANDROID_TOOLCHAIN"

+*In case you're on Windows-MinGW, on step 3 your configure command is*

+    ../configure --host=i686-pc-windows-gnu --target=arm-linux-androideabi --android-cross-path="$ANDROID_TOOLCHAIN"

 Clone this repository